benynvk/feed_reader/README.md

     php artisan feedUrl https://www.feedforall.com/sample.xml,https://www.feedforall.com/sample-feed.xml feed_log_1
     ~~~

-After running two above commands, your database is completely created.
+After running two commands above, your database is completely created.

 You also can use web app on: http://domain.name/base-php
 - Domain name depends on server you use.